15-minute read (plus 1-minute supplementary case study)

 * ACC Case Study: "Andrea"

-In around 2017 a father made contact with me to tell me the story of "Andrea", his adult daughter.
+Around 2017 a father made contact with me to tell me the story of "Andrea", his adult daughter.
 She had struggled with debilitating panic attacks and depression.
 She was having counselling for this and PTSD was suspected.
 Andrea was highly anxious and, following leading questions, Andrea accused her father of historical and ongoing sexual abuse.
-However, she would not report this to the police.
+However, she would not report this to the police and consistently refused to do so.

 Despite no evidence and glaring inconsistencies in her accounts, ACC "experts" accepted the sexual abuse diagnosis and paid out $37,000 over sixteen years.
 Over time Andrea’s guilt compounded and her self-worth deteriorated as therapy focussed on getting her to accept that her father was a paedophile.
 The reality was Andrea loved her father and his love and support for her was unconditional.
 She regretted ever making this allegation and on many occasions she attempted to retract it, but this was seen as her believing she was the perpetrator and not the victim, in a Kafkaesque debate.

 However, after eighteen years of declining mental health, Andrea courageously faced the fact that she had to do something to try to change the downward spiral her life was taking.
 She came to her parents and told them the whole shocking story.
 She didn't know what the future would hold and she was frightened of doing something wrong, but was still willing to navigate these uncharted waters.
 She was mentally drained but saw this disclosure as her last chance.
 However, she underestimated the reaction from Mental Health and ACC.
-They suspected coercion, even though the parents had no previous knowledge of this allegation.
+They were confused and bewildered and strongly suspected coercion by her father, even though the parents had no previous knowledge of this allegation.
 Andrea was devastated.
 What she thought was a positive step had now been complicated by Mental Health.
 The family were still marginalised and no family therapy or change in direction happened.

-To be quite fair, it is now apparent that a very small number of clinicians over these sixteen years appeared to harbour reservations about the accusations, but no one ever explored the inconsistencies further.
+To be quite fair, it is now apparent that a very small number of clinicians (maybe three out of seventeen) over these sixteen years appeared to harbour reservations about the accusations, but no one ever explored the inconsistencies further.
 Most wholeheartedly accepted the accusations as truth.
+Some went so far as to enthusiastically believe, and they wrote the most defamatory things about Andrea's parents.

 In desperation, Andrea retracted her claim with ACC a year later and wrote a letter exonerating her father.
 ACC took no action because of her high anxiety and fragile mental health.
-Isolated and alone, severely depressed, having lost all hope of a better life, she committed suicide.
+She was by now isolated and alone, essentially ignored by mental health, and severely depressed.
+Having lost all hope of a better life, she committed suicide.

 Sixteen years of a confirmation bias and extreme gullibility cost the country $37,000.
 Andrea was left with irreparable psychological damage and a loving family was traumatised, with no redress or accountability.